wildjames/T2-lifestyle-checker/notes.md

 Wrote some tests for the form.
 Only a handful though, as I've not as much time as I'd like - just enough to get a flavour for it.
 I think there needs to be more coverage of success conditions, and age verification, in particular.
 I may come back to this part later.
 Partially ignore that, I added the age verification tests anyway.
 They're important.

+### Patient lifestyle questionnaire

+Second component.
+If this was more complex, I would set up a dev switch to just dump me straight in the component, but for now I've already memorised John Doe's details, so I'll leave it.

+Simple form.
+I used lists and dictionaries to store the questions, answers, and scores so that adding new ones should be a bit easier.
+I think this one turned out quite nicely, actually, I'm pretty pleased with the structure here.
+However, some thoughts.
+It can only handle yes/no questions.
+This is fine for the given questions, but if this is extended then some tweaks will be necessary to add other user inputs - or even just other dropdown options.
+Also, the upper age threshold is 64 - I would have expected 65, so normally I would check that this isn't a typo.
+Finally, I corrected a typo in the message that is given back to the user, "you" to "your".

+No tests yet!!
+I'm still getting the hang of React tests, so I'm leaving them to where I have something that has basic functionality, then I'll test around it.
+Might be tricky to test scores, I'll hand-craft a few expected outcomes.